January 24, 2022 We’ve updated this guide with info on which Android devices support Fortnite at 90fps.

-Fortnite is now available to download on Google Play, removing the need to go through the rigorous process of downloading it from the official Epic site.
+Fortnite is no longer available to download on Google Play, so you, once again, have to download it directly from the official Epic site.

 If you own a Samsung device, you can also grab Fortnite via the Galaxy Store.

-Why, yes you can stream Fortnite on your Android phone via a wide range of streaming apps.
+Why, yes you can stream Fortnite on Android via a wide range of apps.
 Given that there’s no real difference between Fortnite on mobile and PC, the only real need to do this is if your phone isn’t powerful enough to support 60fps play.

 In fact, you don’t even really need a PC, as you can use GeForce Now to play games that you own on PC from Nvidia’s servers.